 The last week I have been back at it, refreshing my memory of exactly where I had booked and sketching out what we want to do in each city.
 I still love my paper guidebooks and have ordered my trusty Lonely Planets for the trip.
 Since we are only visiting two cities, I opted to get two city specific Lonely Planet Pocket Guides instead of the full Japan Lonely Planet.
 While I know blogs and forums offer the most up to date information for travel planning and I know I can order an e-book, I still prefer to have a paper guidebook in hand.

 I haven’t done a day-by-day itinerary and we will just make it up as we go along depending on weather, jetleg and what we are feeling like.
 We have a bunch of things we want to do and will figure it out on the fly.

 Japan Itinerary with Kids

-We will have 4 days in Kyoto and 5 days in Japan and here are some of the places and things we want to do.
+We will have 4 days in Kyoto and 5 days in Tokyo and here are some of the places and things we want to do.

 - Temples – Kiyomizu Dera, Myoshin-ji, Fushimi Inari Shrine – not sure how many the kids will be able to handle!

 - Philosophers Path – wander and see the shrines and shops

 - Arashiyama bamboo groves – see some nature!